blackberry/WebWorks-Community-APIs/BB10-Cordova/gseCrypto/README.md

     * SHA1 (**not** recommended for cryptographic use)
     * SHA2 (224/256/384/512 bits)
 * Block Ciphers
-    * AES-CBC 128/192/256
+    * AES 128/192/256 in CBC or EBC modes

 # Getting Started
 ## Warning
 Use this cryptographic library at your own risk.
 While native functions are FIPS validated, it's _possible_ that this extension has introduced errors, unlikely as that may seem.
 In addition, if you plan to use any of these functions, make sure that you know what you are doing: the security of these algorithms means nothing if they are poorly used.
+As an example, while ECB mode is available for supported block ciphers, it should never be used in a practical application (To see why; check out this [wikipedia page](http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_codebook_.28ECB.29)).

 ## Data